devedge/devedge.github.io/source/_posts/zfs-rolling-snapshots-with-systemd-units-timers.md

 Conveniently, systemd units have the `ExecStartPre` directive in the `[Service]` section, allowing for commands to be run before the actual target command., eg., the latest snapshot.

 Additionally, it is possible to prepend the entire command with a `-`, which prevents the unit from failing if the command fails.
-This is great for a first-time run where none of the previous snapshots exist, causing the ZFS command to fail.
+This is great for a first-time run where none of the previous snapshots exist, causing the ZFS commands to fail.

 Finally, this unit file has the ability to pause snapshots instantly.
 This is done by requiring a specific path _not_ exist with a negated `ConditionPathExists`: